vhidvz/vhidvz.github.io/_projects/2022-05-22-project-abac.md

 import { AccessAbility } from 'abacl';

 const abilities: AccessAbility[] = [
-  { // the admin ability can do `any`thing with `all` subjects
+  { // the admin ability can do `any`thing with `all` objects
     role: 'admin',
     action: 'any',
-    subject: 'all',
+    object: 'all',
   },
   { // ability scoped by published articles
     role: 'guest',
     action: 'read',
-    subject: 'article:published',
+    object: 'article:published',
   },
   { // the manager can to `any`thing with articles
     role: 'manager',
     action: 'any',
-    subject: 'article',
+    object: 'article',
   },
   { // the user can create own articles (scoped by own)
     role: 'user',
     action: 'create:own',
-    subject: 'article',
+    object: 'article',
     field: ['*', '!owner'], // filters the input data of the user
     location: ['127.0.0.1', '192.168.1.0/24'],
     time: [